-- Loosen the bleed screw on top of the injection pump about one turn. - 2.
-Unscrew the priming pump handle and manually prime the fuel system until air bubbles are no longer visible in the fuel coming out of the bleed screw. - Tighten the bleed screw and screw the priming pump handle back in. - 4.
+1. Loosen the bleed screw in the inlet fitting on the injection pump.

+- 2. Unscrew the priming pump handle and manually prime the fuel system until air bubbles are no longer visible in the fuel coming out of the bleed screw. - 3.
+Tighten the bleed screw and screw the priming pump handle back in. - 4.
+Loosen the injection lines at the injection nozzles. - 5.
+Crank the engine until fuel appears at the nozzles. - 6.
+Tighten the injection lines. - 7.
 Start the engine and observe the engine run for a few minutes.
 If the engine fails to start, or starts but stops in a few minutes, repeat the procedure.

-Draining Water From Fuel Tank
+Draining Water from Fuel Tank